-In line with KCSIE, the school has a robust Filtering and Monitoring process.
+In line with KCSIE the school has a robust Filtering and Monitoring process.
 This is done through:

-- Daily reports to the DSL from the IT department so swift actions can be taken - Concerns are recorded on CPOMS and discussed with parents - Sanctions are put in place where appropriate - Training for staff about their responsibilities within the classroom - Key phrases are reviewed on a termly basis
+- Daily reports to the DSL and team from the IT department via Smoothwall and Imperio; - Concerns are triaged and recorded on My Concern and shared with safeguarding and pastoral teams to follow up as necessary; - Sanctions are put in place where appropriate; - Training for staff about their responsibilities within the classroom; - Key phrases are reviewed on a termly basis.

-8.8 Training and Raising Awareness
+8.8 Training and Raising awareness

 As a safeguarding team an important component is to develop expertise and foster a sense of professional curiosity amongst the staff.

 This will be done via:

-- Weekly safeguarding updates to all staff - Assemblies to all students and staff - Annual full school training - Annual online safeguarding training modules - Availability of bespoke training to cater for any contextual issues that may arise over the year - Close work with External agencies to ensure contextual issues and guidance is up to date
+- Weekly safeguarding updates to all staff; - Half termly assemblies to all students and staff; - Annual full school training; - Termly full school training; - Annual online safeguarding training modules; - Availability of bespoke training to cater for any contextual issues that may arise over the year; - Close work with HSE team and Equality and Diversity Lead to ensure lessons/assemblies and mail shots cover the right messages.

-8.9 Guidance on Visitors to School Site
+8.9 Guidance on Visitors to school site

-Stowupland High School expects all of its visitors and volunteers to be equally committed to promoting a safe environment for students and staff.
+Copleston High School expects all of its visitors and volunteers to be equally committed to promoting a safe environment for students and staff.
 All staff have responsibility to ensure that visitors to the school are properly welcomed and managed within school.